Jump to one of the following categories:

 Q: What happens if I don't use all the days of my 3-Pack?

 Answer: 3-Packs are non-transferable and non-refundable.
 Unused days expire at the end of the current winter season and cannot be rolled over to the following winter.
-If you are unsure about whether 3 days is the right commitment, you can start with a single day purchase, and upgrade afterwards up until December 31st, 2017.
+If you are unsure about whether 3 days is the right commitment, you can start with a single day purchase, and upgrade afterwards up until January 31st, 2018.
 If you were unable to use all three days for medical reasons or a relocation, you may be eligible for reimbursement.
 Reimbursement applications must comply with the resort Reimbursement Policy.
-Reimbursement requests for unused packages will only be accepted until April 1, 2018.
+Reimbursement requests for unused packages (no days used) will only be accepted until April 1, 2018.
 Reimbursements will be offered in the form of a SnoDough Gift Card.
 Refunds or credits will not be offered for partially used packages.

 Q: Anything you recommend the morning of?